 “Moab shall be ashamed of Chemosh, as the house of Israel was ashamed of Bethel, their confidence.
 How can you say, ‘We are mighty and strong men for the war?’
 Moab is plundered and gone up from her cities; her chosen young men have gone down to the slaughter,’ says the King, whose Name is the Lord of hosts.”
 Jeremiah 48:13-15

-In 1 Kings 12:27, 29, King Jeroboam set up golden calves in Bethel for the people to worship.
-The idolatrous northern tribes of Israel had already been taken in captivity to Assyria.
+In 1 Kings 12:27-29, King Jeroboam set up golden calves in Bethel for the people to worship.
+The idolatrous northern tribes of Israel had already been taken into captivity by Assyria.
 Idols did not save them and idols would not save Moab.
-Moab’s mighty men failed them as well.
+Moab’s mighty men failed them.
 The Moabites were first captives inwardly, and then, afterwards, captives outwardly.

 Matthew 12:28-29 says that Jesus expelled demons by the Spirit of God.
 Jesus compared demons with strong men who can be bound and then cast out from one’s house.
-1 John 3:8 says for this purpose was the Son of God manifest to destroy the work of the evil one.
-The Lord prefers to save people than to see them destroyed, but people must call upon Him for help.
+Jesus is the One who sets believers in Him free from the captivity of sin.

 “The calamity of Moab is near at hand, and his affliction comes quickly.
 Bemoan him, all you who are around him; and all you who know his name, say, ‘How the strong staff is broken, the beautiful rod!’”
 Jeremiah 48:16-17